 AMES raised funds to deliver a one week video production course specifically designed for high functioning autistic and asbergers youth.
 The A-Team: Autistic Video Project took place at the The Gulf Islands Film and Television School (GIFTS) and was sponsored by the Pacific Coast Foundation for Autism Spectrum Disorders.

 In the summer of 1999, AMES in conjunction with the WTN Foundation Inc. offered 44 teenage girls an action-packed week of hands-on technical training at the Gulf Islands Film and Television School (GIFTS).
 The WTN Foundation Girls TV Camp program was designed to de-mystify media production technology and get more girls involved in the technical side of television production.

-New Views Progams was the overarching initiative created to provide “multi-barriered youth” with a safe and supportive environment in which to learn the tools to tell their stories.
-Between 1997 and 1998, over 130 people participated in the different media intensive programs we offered through New Views.
+New Views Programs was the overarching initiative created to provide youth facing multi-barriers with a safe and supportive environment in which to learn the tools to tell their stories.
+Between 1997 and 1998, over 130 people participated in the different media-intensive programs we offered through New Views.
 All of the New Views programs were held at the acclaimed Gulf Islands Film and Television School (GIFTS).

 The individual programs involved were:

 Multicultural Visions, for young people of colour

 First Perspectives, for Aboriginal youth

 Queer Views, for gay, lesbian, bisexual and transgendered youth

 Funded by: The Vancouver Foundation, The United Way, VanCity, The Province of British Columbia, and the Hamber and Koerner Foundations.